FrankReiser/ReiserRT_FlyingPhasor/README.md

 as if the object were just constructed.
 The amount of state data maintained is fairly small.
 If numerous tones are simultaneously required, instantiate multiple tone generators.

+Figure 1 - Time Series Data

 ![Figure 1](graphics/figure1.svg)

 # Thread Safety
 This tone generator is NOT "thread safe".
 There are no concurrent access mechanisms in place and there is no good reason for addressing this.
-To the contrary, state left by one thread would make no sense to another, never mind the concurrency issues.
+To the contrary, state left by one thread would make little sense to another, never mind the concurrency issues.
 Have threads use their own unique instances.

 # Acknowledgements